Growing Sugar Snap Peas | 7 Tips for Healthy Plants

 Generally, though adding a good amount of compost each year before planting will usually level the playing field and buffer the soil pH.

 Having a loose, well-draining soil is so vital for growing sugar snap peas because these plants have a very small stem.
-The peas need every ounce of root penetration that they can get to take every ounce of water up that they can get.
+The peas need every ounce of root penetration.
+This helps with water absorption for the peas root system.

 This step ensures that the roots are going to go straight down.

 One way you can tell that if your soil is loose enough is if you can take your finger and barely push and work your way down in the soil.
-You should be able to take your hand and basically just work it right down in the soil and get about three or four inches before you hit anything at all.
+You should be able to take your hand and work it right down in the soil and dig about three or four inches before you hit anything at all.

-That’s a good way to make sure your soil is loose enough for your pea plants.[easy-tweet tweet=”Getting your soil and the pH correct is vital to growing a healthy batch of sugar snap peas. ” user=”gardenerthumb” hashtags=”peas, gardeners, gardentips” url=”http://bit.ly/2MKi3It” template=”light”]
+That’s a good way to make sure your soil is loose enough for your peas.

 You made it through the fringe period of the spring season and they flowered and developed into pods.
 What’s next?
-You want to pick these little green pea pods at the peak time to get the best flavor.
+You want to pick these little green pea pods at the peak time for the best flavor.

-You can vary this to suit your tastes.
+You can vary your time to pick peas to suit your taste.
 In fact, start picking when you first notice them bulging and see what tastes best for you.

 Check out this video about growing sugar snap peas on a trellis:

 The temperature variances are always changing year by year.
-You will find using the tips above will pretty much guarantee you will get fruit.
-Hopefully, you will get out there and get dirty growing your sugar snap peas.
+You will find using the tips above will pretty much guarantee you will grow peas.
+Hopefully, you will play in the dirt while growing your sugar snap peas.